pushjoman21/Discord.id-Reverse/README.md

 A quick sandbox-based solver.

 Originally made with Claude.
-Not pretty, but it works.
+Not Goot, but it works. (rlly shitty)

 ### `extracted_pow.js`